EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/price_tco/v1/03_newcar_totalcash/api-description.md

 ### Description

-The Total Cash Price is the vehicle's **True Market Value®** (TMV®) price **plus** typically equipped options, destination charge, base tax and fees assessed by the state, and, if applicable, gas guzzler tax; less any widely available manufacturer-to-customer cash rebates.
+The Total Cash Price is the vehicle's True Market Value® (TMV®) price *plus* typically equipped options, destination charge, base tax and fees assessed by your state, and, if applicable, gas guzzler tax; less any widely available manufacturer-to-customer cash rebates.
 (However, we do not account for other types of cash rebates or incentives because of the variability of those offers and their eligibility requirements.)

 ### URL